 Access

-Access to HMAS Harman is via the main entry gate on Wilmetts St. A valid Defence Common Access Card (DCAC) must be shown on entry.
+Access to HMAS Harman is via the main entry gate on Wilmetts Street.
+A valid Defence Common Access Card (DCAC) must be shown on entry.

 All visitors that do not hold a DCAC must report to the office at the main entry gate to gain a Visitor Identification Card.